Numigi/odoo-account-addons/bank_statement_online_stripe/README.rst

 Payment Date
 ~~~~~~~~~~~~
-Note that a payment in ``Stripe`` takes a few days before becoming available in the balance.
+Note that the module uses the creation date of a balance transaction instead of

-Only transactions that are available in the balance are imported into Odoo.
+its date of availability in order to determine whether a transaction should be imported or not.

-The date in the Odoo Statement is the date when the payment becomes available,
+This means that the balance shown in the bank statement in Odoo does not reflect
-not the date when the payment is created.
+the amount available for a payout in Stripe.

 Contributors
 ------------